-where the Greenwich Apparent Sidereal Time (GST) is calculated as the sum of Greenwich Mean Sidereal Time (GMST) and equatorial components of precession and nutation.
+where the Greenwich Apparent Sidereal Time (GST) is calculated as the sum of Greenwich Mean Sidereal Time (GMST) and equatorial components of precession and nutation, consistent with the IAU 2000 resolutions.
 The GMST calculation uses UT1 as its independent argument, whose evaluation is also summarized in this table.

 Quantity Model Notes

-GMST Polynomial with UT1 as IERS-2003
+GMST Polynomial with UT1 as IERS-2003 Standards

 independent variable.

-Equatorial components of (Aoki & Kinoshita 1983) IERS-2003
+Equatorial components of (Aoki & Kinoshita 1983) IERS-2003 Standards

 precession & nutation

 cubic interpolation of IERS C04

 tabular UT1 corrections

-UT1 Diurnal tidal variations IERS(1996) Standards
+UT1 Diurnal tidal variations IERS-2010 Standards

-adapted from Ray 1995
+from Ray et al., 1994 eight

-eight constituent model.
+constituent model.